leonormes/retry/README.md

                 return result.data;
             }
         } catch (err) {
-                log(err); // I mean handle error
+                throw err; // I mean handle error, but you can figure that out!
         }
     }
 }
 ```

-The `apiCall` function is used in a few different places and may or may not return results.
+The `apiCall` function is used in a few different places and depending on the reason for the call it may or may not return results.
 If there are no results nothing is returned.

 This function does one thing (another suggested best practise).
 It tries to call an endpoint and throws an error if it goes wrong.
 It is when there is a transient error that we would need to retry.
 Adding some logic to achieve this retrying functionality gives us;